Breakup Letter Examples for Someone You Loved

 State the decision without hiding it

-Kindness is not the same as vagueness.
-The reader should not have to guess whether the relationship is ending or whether you are only asking for space.
+Kindness is not the same as being vague.
+The other person should not have to guess whether the relationship is ending or if you are only asking for space.

 See the direct line